dtao/lazy.js/README.md

 [![Bower version](https://badge.fury.io/bo/lazy.js.svg)](http://badge.fury.io/bo/lazy.js)
 [![NPM version](https://badge.fury.io/js/lazy.js.svg)](http://badge.fury.io/js/lazy.js)

-**Lazy.js** it a utility library for JavaScript, similar to [Underscore](http://underscorejs.org/) and [Lo-Dash](http://lodash.com/) but with one important difference: **lazy evaluation** (also known as deferred execution).
-This can translate to superior performance in many cases, *especially* when dealing with large arrays and/or "chaining" together multiple methods.
-For simple cases (`map`, `filter`, etc.) on small arrays, Lazy's performance should be similar to Underscore or Lo-Dash.
+**Lazy.js** is a functional utility library for JavaScript, similar to [Underscore](http://underscorejs.org/) and [Lo-Dash](http://lodash.com/), but with an underlying engine that supports many more use cases than those libraries, while offering comparable or superior performance in most scenarios.

-The following chart illustrates the performance of Lazy.js versus Underscore and Lo-Dash for several common operations using arrays with 10 elements each on Chrome:
+The following chart illustrates the performance of Lazy.js versus Underscore and Lo-Dash for several common operations using arrays with 10 elements each on Chrome 39:

 ![Lazy.js versus Underscore/Lo-Dash](http://i.imgur.com/9vP6sVG.png)